Nyura95/react-typescript/README.md

 ## Overview

-This is a framework for reactJS with typescript.
+Here is my vision of a framework react (typescript v3) with redux.

 ## Installation